spoutn1k/mcmap/README.md

 *Note: Currently you need both -from and -to to define bounds.*

 #### Tips

-`mcmap` needs a color file to run.
-It will try to load `./colors.json` by default, but you can use the `-colors` option to specify which file to use.

 When passing only a level, `mcmap` will try to guess the size of the existing terrain, but the Minecraft storage format does not make is easy.
 The best results are achieved using `-from x z -to X Z` to define an area to render.